Youssef-Remah/REGEX-To-DFA-Converter/README.md

 ## Team Collaboration and Contributions

-I feel privileged to have partnered with **[Mazen Abdalla](https://github.com/MazenMohamedAbdalla)** on this project.
-I'm grateful for his hard work and commitment to the project's goals.
-The seamless teamwork and synergy we've shared have truly enriched this experience.
+I am glad to have partnered with **[Mazen Abdalla](https://github.com/MazenMohamedAbdalla)** on this project.
+I appreciate his hard work and dedication to the project's goals.